Bytów: History

 In 1773 in the First Partition of Poland the town was wholly incorporated in the Prussian Province of Pomerania.
 In the 18th century attempts began at Germanisation of the indigenous Polish-Kashubian population by introducing German into schools.
 It remained a center of Polish resistance against Germanisation and was a Polish-Kashubian printing center.
 From 1846 to 1945, Bütow was the seat of the Landkreis Bütow district in Prussia.
 The town became part of the German Empire in 1871 during the Prussian-led unification of Germany.
 Polish minority remained active in the city, and in 1910 a Polish Bank Ludowy was founded here.

 After the end of World War I and the re-establishment of independent Poland, the Treaty of Versailles kept the town in the Weimar Republic in 1919.
 There was an economic decline, many Germans emigrated to western Germany, and the population was slowly decreasing.
 In the interbellum numerous Polish organizations, including the Union of Poles in Germany, operated in the town.
 Poles were subjected to repressions.
 The hero of the local Polish population was a local Polish teacher, Jan Bauer, who was arrested by the Germans in 1929.
 Months before World War II, in 1939, the Germans carried out arrests of notable local Poles, incl. activists and the head of the local Polish bank.

 During World War II the Polish population was subject to deportations and executions, two of its leaders, Jan Rekowski-Styp and Józef Rekowski were imprisoned in Sachsenhausen and Dachau concentration camps, however, the town remained a local center of the Polish resistance movement (Kashubian Griffin).
+In January 1945, a German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.
 It was captured by the Soviet Red Army on 8 March 1945.
 Some inhabitants had fled before the Soviet advance.
 In April 1945, it was put under Polish administration, confirmed after the end of the war by the Potsdam Conference and the Polish name Bytów was restored.
 Those German inhabitants, which had remained in the town or had returned to it short after the war, were later on expelled in accordance with the Potsdam Agreement.
 The indigenous Polish-Kashubian population was joined by Poles displaced from former eastern Poland annexed by the Soviet Union and from the rest of Kashubia.

 Bytów became the seat of a powiat (1946–1975, 1999-) within Poland.
 From 1975 to 1998 it was administratively part of the Słupsk Voivodeship.

 Kashubian Emigration to America

-During the Kashubian diaspora, many families from Bytów such as the Brezas and the Pehlers emigrated to the area of Winona, Minnesota in the United States, beginning in 1859.
+Many families from Bytów such as the Brezas and the Pehlers emigrated to the area of Winona, Minnesota in the United States, beginning in 1859.
 The Prussian policy was to force the Kashubians out to make room for German settlers.
 Some Kashubians moved across the Mississippi River to Pine Creek, Wisconsin in the early 1860s.
 Many found jobs in the lumber mills during the lumber boom of the late 1800s occurring in the region.